surendranune/Lambda-Function-to-Invoke-Salesforce-Flows/README.md

-# aws-lambda-function-to-invoke-flows

-# Sample Lambda function to invoke flows in Salesforce
+#Lambda function to invoke flows in Salesforce

+## Description
+This repo contains a lambda function that invokes flows in Salesforce using Salesforce Rest API.

 ## Prework